Vishnu-K-Menon/FashionMNIST-using-CNN/README.md

 # FashionMNIST-using-CNN
-Repository for the classification of Fashion MNIST dataset using 2D convolutional neural network
+Repository for the classification of Fashion MNIST dataset using 2D convolutional neural network.
+FahionMNIST is a dataset of Zalando's article images.
+The dataset consists of 60000 training images and 10000 testing images.
+Each image is a 28x28 grayscale image that is associated with a class label which ranges from T-shirts/Tops to Ankle Boots.
+The dataset is classified using 2D convolutional neural network with 98% training accuracy and 91% test accuracy.